drevie/BCNF_Calculator/README.md

- To calculate the closure of a function depdency we are using the following theorems
+To calculate the closure of a function depdency we are using the following theorems:
 1. Reflexivity If Y issubset X then X -> Y

 2. Augmentation If X -> Y => in Z issubset R XZ -> YZ

 3. Transitivity If X -> Y and Y -> Z => X -> Z

 -Special note, the rhs() function of a FD only implementes Axioms 1 and 3.
 To make sure it is robust we must add Axiom B.